asepasdar/apidoc/README.md

 ## Why would we need an API?
-Imagine the following scenario: You wants to access another **app’s data** or **functionality**.
+Imagine the following scenario: You wants to access another app’s data or functionality.
 For example, perhaps you want to access all posts on reddit.
 You could email Reddit and ask for a spreadsheet file of all posts.
 But then you’d have to find a way to import that spreadsheet into your application, even if you stored them in a **_database_**, the data would become **outdated very quickly**.
 It would be impossible to keep it up to date.
 It would be better and simpler for Reddit to provide you a way to query their application to get that data, so that you can view or use it in your own application.
 It would stay up to date automatically that way.

 Reddit has **_Public API (meaning one that does not require authentication/login)_** directly in your browser, lets take a look this **_[API REDDIT POSTS](https://www.reddit.com/r/all/.json)_** , and what we get is a **response** to our **_API request_**.
 Basically we've made an **_API request_** in our browser to **_Reddit's Public API_**.
 >These data below are raw version of the information that you can see at **_~~API~~ [REDDIT POSTS](https://www.reddit.com/r/all/)_**.